 Address: Gedimino pr.
 47, Vilnius, Lithuania

-Shelbi P. has got another recommendation and although this cafe is a bit touristy, “the sundaes are to die for!”
+Shelbi P. has got another recommendation and although this cafe is a bit touristy, “the sundaes are to die for!”.
+They also have a spread of gelato flavors you are bound to love like rich caramel, bright mandarin, coconut and mango, and other favs.
 They are right on the main tourist street in Vilnius, so it's easy to find.

 Pink Milkshake —